miguelcarax/linux-basic-administration/README.md

 + entries for named users, named groups, and the default group can include permission bits that are not present in the mask, but filesystems simply ignore them.
 + `setfacl-n` option to prevent setfacl from regenerate the `mask` when modifying current ACLs
 + `getfacl file` - list `file` ACLs
++ `du --max-depth 1 -hx /` - View root directory usage considering only the `/` filesytem and not the other directories within it with dedicated filesystems.
++ `lsblk` who lists all _block devices_ depends on `/sys/dev/block`

+**Managing Processes**
++ `ipcs` -  default it shows information about all three resources: shared memory segments, message queues, and semaphore arrays.

 **Monitoring Processes**
 + `/proc/cmdline` - show with which options was the kernel launched